Bertie97/PyCAMIA/pycamia/README.md

 This package cope with list objects.
 More useful functions will be added to it in the future.
 1. Use `argmin(list, domain)` to find the indices for the minimal value in list.
 The function only search in the indices `domain`.
 A list is output as there may be multiple entries.
 2. Use `argmax` to find the indices for the maximal value, similar to `argmin`.
-3. Use `flatlist` to unwrap the list elements to create a list with no element in type `list`.
+3. Use `flat_list` to unwrap the list elements to create a list with no element in type `list`.
+4. Use `prod` to obtain the product of all numbers in the list.
+5. Use `item` to fetch the only element in the list.
+An error will be raised if there isn't any or are more than 1 elements.

 ## Package `manager`